-Evaluation of the prespecified subgroups illustrated a significant reduction in the primary endpoint for patients with an estimated glomerular filtration rate ("eGFR") below 60 mL/min/1.73m2.
+Evaluation of the prespecified subgroups illustrated a significant reduction in the primary endpoint for patients with an estimated glomerular filtration rate ("eGFR") below 60 mL/min/1.73m.

 Exploratory analysis of patients who were concomitantly administered sodium-glucose cotransporter-2 ("SGLT2") inhibitors, a new class of anti-diabetic therapy, illustrated potential synergy with apabetalone.
-Analysis of the primary endpoint in patients taking apabetalone with empagliflozin (JardianceTM) for at least 30 days illustrated a hazard ratio of 0.34 (95% CI 0.12-1.01, p=0.05).
+Analysis of the primary endpoint in patients taking apabetalone with empagliflozin (JardianceTM) for at least 30 days illustrated a hazard ratio of 0.34 (95% Cl 0.12-1.01, p=0.05).
 Further analysis of this synergistic finding and evaluation of additional classes of anti-diabetic therapies is ongoing and appropriate intellectual property has been filed.
 The Company has filed three patent applications for the observed effects in BETonMACE of apabetalone in combination with the leading anti-diabetes treatments, SGLT2 inhibitors.

 The first patent was filed as a provisional patent application in November 2019 and was converted to a Patent Cooperation Treaty ("PCT") application in November 2020.
 The patent is titled, 'Prevention of Major Adverse Cardiac Events In Diabetes Patients With Low HDL Through Combination Therapy With Sodium-Glucose Co-Transporter-2 Inhibitors And RVX-208' and highlights the key finding that apabetalone treatment led to a significant 65% hazard reduction of MACE and hospitalization for congestive heart failure compared to placebo in patients receiving SGLT2 inhibitors [HR = 0.35 (95% CI, 0.15-0.85; p=0.02)].
 The second patent was filed as a provisional patent application in October 2020.
 The patent is titled, 'Methods For Lowering HbA1c Level With a Combination of a BET Bromodomain Inhibitor And a Sodium Dependent Glucose Transport 2 Inhibitor'.
-The third patent was filed as a provisional patent application in October 2020.
-The patent is titled, 'Methods For Improving Renal Function With a Combination of a BET Bromodomain Inhibitor And a Sodium Dependent Glucose Transport 2 Inhibitor'.
-If granted, these patents could provide apabetalone with additional patent exclusivity when given in combination with the SGLT2 inhibitor anti-diabetes treatments which are emerging as the standard of care in high-risk diabetes patients.
+The third patent was filed as a provisional patent is titled, 'Methods For Improving Renal Function With a Combination of a BET Bromodomain